Project start, on your marks, ready

 An essential success factor for a good project start is the definition of roles and responsibilities.
 This applies both to the service providers and to your own project team.
 For you as project manager it is particularly important that you clarify your responsibilities with the client.
-For example, which content/technical decisions you are allowed to make yourself, what influence you have on the budget and at which points you need the competence of the steering committee or client.
+For example, which content/technical decisions you are allowed to make yourself, what influence you have on the budget and at which points you need the competence of the steering board or client.

-From my experience, I can say that the steering committee, with the client at the top, plays an essential role in the success of the project.
+From my experience, I can say that the steering board, with the client at the top, plays an essential role in the success of the project.
 PRINCE2 describes the client or project sponsor as “ultimately responsible” for the project.
 He is responsible for the success of the project because of his decision-making authority – not the project manager.
 The project manager has the central responsibility for the day-to-day business – planning, delegating, monitoring and controlling.
 However, he does not make fundamental decisions.
 This responsibility lies with higher-level management.